tektutor/kubernetes-aug-2022/README.md

 </pre>

 ## Installing softwares inside a container just like we install softwars in Ubuntu VM/OS

+In the command below, ubuntu1 is the container name.
 ```
 docker exec -it ubuntu1 /bin/bash
 apt update